mpalourdio/xps13/README.md

  - 1. ACPI FACS security vulnerability
  - 2. Fixed [PSE029675][Dino]CPU capped at 0.48GHz after resume from sleep with dell power companion.
  - 3. Fixed touchpad may sometimes freeze in Setup and OS.
- - 4. Fixed [PSE032996] need to input G or g for 3 times to be recognized on windows login

 >After downloading a BIOS `.exe` file from one of the links above, you can install the update by copying the `.exe` file to `/boot/efi`.
 Alternatively, you may install the update via a USB device:
  1. Copy the downloaded file to a USB flash device.
 It does not need to be bootable.